s117/Speckle/README.md

 **To compile binaries**

+   To compile SPEC2006, use

         ./gen_binaries.sh --compile

+   To compile SPEC2017, use

+        ./gen_binaries.sh --compile --spek2k17

    You only need to compile SPEC once for a given SPEC input ("test", "train", "ref").
 It should take about a minute.